Gateway Management

 Figure 1: Performance Statistics Dashboard- Channel Usage

-Displays the frequency of each LoRa channel's occupancy within the selected timespan, helping to identify congestion or uneven distribution across channels.\ - Uplink Traffic
+Displays the frequency of each LoRa channel's occupancy within the selected time span, helping to identify congestion or uneven distribution across channels. - Uplink Traffic

 Shows the volume of uplink packets over time, categorized by data rate (DR).
 This is useful for analyzing end-device transmission patterns. - Downlink Traffic